Subwoofer: Construction and features

 Subwoofers use speaker drivers (woofers) typically between 8-inch (20 cm) and 21-inch (53 cm) in diameter.
 Some uncommon subwoofers use larger drivers, and single prototype subwoofers as large as 60-inch (152 cm) have been fabricated.
 On the smaller end of the spectrum, subwoofer drivers as small as 4-inch (10 cm) may be used.
-Small subwoofer drivers in the 4-inch range are typically used in small computer speaker systems and compact home theatre subwoofer cabinets.
+Small subwoofer drivers in the 4-inch range are typically used in small computer speaker systems and compact home-cinema subwoofer cabinets.
 The size of the driver and number of drivers in a cabinet depends on the design of the loudspeaker enclosure, the size of the cabinet, the desired sound pressure level, the lowest frequency targeted and the level of permitted distortion.
 The most common subwoofer driver sizes used for sound reinforcement in nightclubs, raves and pop/rock concerts are 10-, 12-, 15- and 18-inch models (25 cm, 30 cm, 38 cm, and 45 cm respectively).
 The largest available sound reinforcement subwoofers, 21-inch (53 cm) drivers, are less commonly seen.

-The efficiency of a speaker driver is given by:
+The reference efficiency of a loudspeaker system in its passband is given by:

-where the variables are Thiele/Small parameters.
+where $c$ is the speed of sound in air and the variables are Thiele/Small parameters: $f_s$ is the resonance frequency of the driver, $V_{as}$ is the volume of air having the same acoustic compliance as the driver suspension, and $Q_{es}$ is the driver $Q$ at $f_s$ considering the electrical DC resistance of the driver voice coil.
 Deep low-frequency extension is a common goal for a subwoofer and small box volumes are also considered desirable, to save space and reduce the size for ease of transportation (in the case of sound reinforcement and DJ subwoofers).
 Hofmann's "Iron Law" therefore mandates low efficiency under those constraints, and indeed most subwoofers require considerable power, much more than other individual drivers.